 Veterans Affairs Supported Housing (HUD-VASH)

-Veterans Affairs Supported Housing (HUD-VASH) is a collaborative program between the VA and the U.S. Department of Housing and Urban Development that helps homeless veterans:
+Veterans Affairs Supported Housing (HUD-VASH) is a program between the VA and the U.S. Department of Housing and Urban Development.
+HUD-VASH helps homeless veterans:

 Eligibility and Application

-- VA health care eligible, and
+- VA healthcare eligible,

-- Homeless or chronically homeless.
+- Homeless or chronically homeless, and

-If a Veteran is found eligible, a HUD-VASH case manager will help the Veteran to prepare a request for a housing voucher and will refer the Veteran for a voucher to the appropriate Public Housing Authority (PHA).
+If a Veteran is found eligible, a HUD-VASH case manager will help the Veteran apply for a housing voucher and will refer the Veteran to the right PHA.

-- Meeting income restrictions for their local Public Housing Authority
+- Meeting income restrictions for their local Public Housing Authority,

-- Other local Public Housing Authority criteria
+- Any other local Public Housing Authority requirements

-The Veteran must continue HUD-VASH case management at the VAMC to remain eligible for housing vouchers under HUD-VASH.
+The Veteran must continue HUD-VASH case management at the VAMC to stay eligible for housing vouchers under HUD-VASH.
 The Veteran must also continue to meet the VASH eligibility requirements and continue to meet the Public Housing Authority guidelines listed above.